Homepage | Color Stereo Directory

 About Stereograms

 A stereogram is a flat two dimensional image viewed in such a fashion as to produce a three-dimensional effect.
-Traditionally done with opto-mechanical devices: when such an effect is accomplished with the eyes alone it is an autostereogram.
+Traditionally done with opto-mechanical devices: when such an effect is accomplished with the eyes alone it is called an autostereogram, or more often simply a stereogram.

 From birth, we learn to view the world using our normal stereo-vision.
-With this, each eye focuses on an object, seeing the same object on the same plane, but that small distance between each eye feeds the brain enough different information to give our minds a sense of depth.
+With this, each eye focuses on an object, seeing the same object on the same plane, but the small distance between each eye feeds the brain enough different information to interpret a sense of 3D depth.
 This phenomena is called stereopsis.

 Stereopsis takes place within the brain, and that is key to the stereogram 3D effect.
-But unlike normal convergent vision, with stereograms we either diverge or cross our eyes to feed the brain subtle differences in a pair of objects.
+Unlike normal convergent vision, with stereograms we either diverge or cross our eyes to feed the brain subtle differences in 2D images.
+The stereo offset is innate to the 2D image, not an actual 3D environment.
+The brain does not care, and the subtle differences within a 2D image's pattern create the 3D effect off the 2D surface.

-There are several kinds of autostereograms, but only two ways to view them for the 3D effect.
+There are several kinds of stereograms, but only two ways to view them for the 3D effect.
 (Figures 2, & 3)

 PARALLEL VISION: Each eye locks on the image separately but parallel, as opposed to converging as with normal vision.
-This is the most commonly used way for viewing autostereograms.
+This is the most commonly used way for viewing stereograms.

 CROSS-EYED VISION: Each eye views the image separately, but right eye views left side, and left eye views right.